Created for pairs of people to navigate together, The Collider guides you on a narrative journey that explores your personal relationship with power.

-The Collider is a machine, built to decode the mysteries of human relationships.
-Its mission: to identify and understand the invisible material that passes between people – the corrosive, delightful and mysterious matter that keeps us together and pulls us apart.
+This machine is on a mission: to identify and understand the invisible material that passes between people – the corrosive, delightful and mysterious matter that keeps us together and pulls us apart.

-Deeper into the machine, their journeys converge.
+Each participant enters the machine separately before their journeys converge.
 One enters a virtual world revealing the inner vision of the machine, the other can manipulate the visions and actions inside that virtual world.
-The experience culminates in an unmediated encounter where the pair work out, together, what has happened.
+The story ends in a small comfortable room on some armchairs - where the pair work out, together, what has happened.

 The Collider builds the real choreography of going in and out of VR, and the dynamic between the person watching and the person inside, into a theatrical experience which creates its own spectacle – a dance between two limited humans failing and failing again to see the other’s experience and then, finally, the rush of connection when they do.

 When you meet someone else – do you dominate, surrender or create something beautiful together?

 ** NEWSFLASH ** THE COLLIDER is on tour!

 Showing from 10th to 27th June 2021 at STUK (in Leuven, Belgium) as part of the art exhibition "Wired for Empathy".

 Through the artworks of +/- 20 international artists, Wired for Empathy explores the contemporary role and meaning of empathy: How can we understand empathy today?
 Who asks empathy from whom and what does that say about contemporary power relations?
 Which evolutions within society strengthen or undermine our capacity for empathy?
 How can we relearn/train empathetic strategies and behaviors?
 And is the concept of empathy limited to human relations, or can we expand the notion to involve relations to other living creatures?